At a Glance - Written Inequalities

 Dumbo the elephant likes to eat peanuts.
 What elephant doesn't?
 He eats all the peanuts the visitors to the zoo bring him.
 He made a New Year's Resolution to cut back, but they're always right there.
 If the visitors bring 100 peanuts and Dumbo eats them all over the space of four hours, how many peanuts per hour does Dumbo eat?
 Bonus question: how much liquid Maalox will he need to counteract the acid reflux brought on by his excessive peanut intake?

 Esmeralda wants to buy some exotic fish with blue speckles and long flowing fins.
 Mmm...delicious.
-The person at the fish store told Esmeralda that these particular fish need a lot of water in their tank in order for them to be comfortable: 1 gallon for the tank to start, plus an additional 2 gallons for each fish you throw in there.
+The person at the fish store told Esmeralda that these particular fish need a lot of water in their tank in order for them to be comfortable: 1 gallon for the tank to start, plus an additional 2 gallons for each fish she throws in there.
 Esmeralda has a tank that holds 64 gallons of water.
 How many fish can Esmeralda's tank comfortably hold?
-Let's assume that Esmeralda does not actually intend to eat these guys, and therefore does have some amount of concern for their comfortability.
+Let's assume that Esmeralda does not actually intend to eat these guys, and therefore does have some amount of concern for their comfort.
 She's not an animal.